pietraferreira/quartz/content/notes/introduction-to-riscv.md

 ### RISC-V Internation
 The RISC-V community spans over more than 40 countries and RISC-V international is a Swiss non-profit organisation.

-RISC-V international does not produce hardware, they provide the basics for all of its members organisations to create new technology based on the foundational support of the RISC-V [[isa|ISA]].
+RISC-V international does not produce hardware, they provide the basics for all of its members organisations to create new technology based on the foundational support of the RISC-V [ISA](isa.md).

 ## Chapter 2 - The RISC-V Story
 ### Overview